armaxri/vscode-action-group-executer/README.md

 * All file editors viewing a process will follow down if the last row was selected.
 * No selection of a debug target (this means no target, including no debug, was selected) will cause a group execution abort.
 * File association can be configured for command to file tab execution.
+* Common backslash based control characters are now translated and correctly send to sub processes.

 ### 0.0.9